TABLE OF CONTENTS

 - Alert creditors if payment is going to be late and let them know when to expect it.
 You may be able to avoid a “late payment” report to credit agencies if you’re upfront about your situation.

-- Keep your credit utilization percentage to 30% or below.
-The ratio of credit available to credit used is a big factor in your business credit score.
+- At least a couple of financing advisory websites recommend keeping your credit utilization percentage to 30% or below.
+The ratio of credit available to credit used is a significant factor in your company credit score.

 - Open a business credit card.
 This will help younger businesses establish credit faster.

-By consistently taking care of the financial affairs of your business, your business credit rating will always work for you.
+By consistently taking care of the financial affairs of your business, your business credit rating will work for you, not against you.